 This is the story of Yan, a young woman haunted by fleeting images of what she believes to be dead people.
 Told that it is all in her mind by her psychologist Jim, Yan still cannot find any...
 See full summary »

 Three young women gathered in a coffee bar in Bangkok tell and discuss three original ghost stories with each other.
 The first tale: In Bangkok, the young Jieb receives an ancient drum not ...
 See full summary »

 The film concerns the life of King Naresuan, who liberated the Siamese from the control of Burma.
 Born in 1555, he was taken to Burma as a child hostage; there he became acquainted with ...
 See full summary »

 Based on a Thai legend.
 Mak leaves for Bangkok and is seriously wounded in the Chiang Toong War.
-His wife, Nak, dies together with her stillborn child, but when Mak returns, they continue to live together, without his being aware that she is a ghost.
-But the forces of the supernatural realm eventually prove that such co-existence ultimately leads to an unexpected resolution.
+When Mak returns, his wife and baby continue to live together till a revelation leads to an unexpected paradigm shift .
 Written by

 L.H.
 Wong <email@example.com>

 I really enjoyed Nang Nak.
 But then again, I'm quite keen on World cinema, rather than regular Hollywood nonsense, so I can appreciate it won't appeal to everyone.
 The boyish looking female lead of Nak will also not have enough 'sex appeal' for some to warm to her.